BlazeIt: Optimizing Declarative Aggregation and Limit Queries for Neural Network-Based Video Analytics: Optimizing Aggregates

-Unfortunately, specialized NNs are not always accurate enough to answer a query on their own.
-In these cases, \sn introduces a novel method to take advantage of the specialized NNs while still achieving high accuracy, by combining specialized NNs with AQP-like sampling.
-In particular, we adopt the method of control variates~\cite{hammersley1964general} to video analytics (to our knowledge, control variates have not been applied to database query optimization or video analytics).
-Specifically, control variates is a method of variance reduction (variance reduction is a standard technique in Monte Carlo sampling~\cite{robert2004monte} and stochastic optimization~\cite{johnson2013accelerating}) in which specialized NNs are used as a proxy for the statistic of interest.
+\miniheadit{Control Variates} In cases where the user has a stringent error tolerance, specialized NNs may not be accurate enough to answer a query on their own.
+To reduce the cost of sampling from the object detector, \sn introduces a novel method of using specialized NNs while still guaranteeing accuracy.
+In particular, we adapt the method of control variates~\cite{hammersley1964general} to video analytics (to our knowledge, control variates have not been applied to database query optimization or video analytics).
+Specifically, control variates is a method of variance reduction~\cite{robert2004monte, johnson2013accelerating}) which uses a proxy variable correlated with the statistic of interest.
 Intuitively, by reducing the variance of sampling, we can reduce the number of frames that have to be sampled and processed by the full object detector.

-To formalize this intuition, suppose we wish to estimate the expectation of a quantity $m$ and we have access to an auxiliary variable $t$.
-The desiderata for $t$ are that: 1) $t$ is cheaply computable, 2) $t$ is correlated with $m$.
-We further assume we can compute $\mathbb{E}[t] = \tau$ and $Var(t)$ exactly.
+To formalize this intuition, suppose we wish to estimate the expectation $m$ and we have access to an auxiliary variable $a$.
+The desiderata for $a$ are that: 1) $a$ is cheaply computable, 2) $a$ is correlated with $m$ (see time complexity).
+We further assume we can compute $\mathbb{E}[a] = \alpha$ and $\mathrm{Var}(a)$ exactly.
 Then,